 Expanding Shipbuilding Capability

 These advances have also facilitated China’s transition into a commercial shipbuilding superpower.
-Merchant shipbuilding production rose from just 1 million gross tons3 in 1996 to a high of 39 million gross tons in 2011, which was more than double the output of Japan in the same year.
+Merchant shipbuilding production rose from just 1 million gross tons in 1996 to a high of 39 million gross tons in 2011 3, which was more than double the output of Japan in the same year.
 In 2018, China surpassed South Korea as the global leader in shipbuilding orders.
-Through the first 11 months of 2018, China’s shipbuilding industry captured an impressive 36.3 percent of the global market.
+China’s shipbuilding industry captured 43.9 percent of the global market in 2018, and an impressive 51.8 percent of global new orders in the first half of 2019.

 |Top Shipbuilders in the World 2017|